-- provide a relevant and meaningful educational experience for all students, irrespective of whether they go on to study science beyond this level or not; - 2. help students gain sufficient understanding and knowledge to develop an informed interest in scientific matters; - help students develop an awareness of the value and limits of scientific methods; - 4. nurture students' appreciation of science and its application in other disciplines as well as in their everyday life; - 5. enable students to develop abilities and skills that are relevant to the study and practice of science; - promote the development of healthy attitudes relevant to the learning of science, such as a concern for accuracy and precision, objective thinking, a sense of inquiry and resourcefulness; - 7. promote interest in and care for both the local and global environment.
+- 1. provide a relevant and meaningful educational experience for all students, irrespective of whether they go on to study science beyond this level or not; - 2. assess students' understanding and knowledge in scientific matters; - 3. gauge students' awareness of the value and limits of scientific methods; - encourage the development of the right attitudes and values, such as perseverance, a concern for accuracy and precision, objective thinking, a sense of inquiry and resourcefulness, with respect to science which can feed into other areas of learning; - 5. assess the acquisition of skills that are relevant to the study and practice of science; - 6. promote interest in and care for both the local and global environment. - 7. ensure a positive washback on the teaching and learning process.